Homan, Bottcher remain undefeated at Canadian mixed doubles curling trials | TSN

-LIVERPOOL, N.S. — Rachel Homan and Brendan Bottcher remained undefeated at the Canadian mixed doubles curling trials with a 7-3 win over Jessica Zheng and Victor Pietrangelo in Tuesday's morning draw.
+LIVERPOOL, N.S. — Rachel Homan and Brendan Bottcher took sole possession of top spot in Pool A with an 11-4 win over Laura Walker and Kirk Muyres on Tuesday at the Canadian mixed doubles curling trials.

-The duo improved to 3-0 with the victory, good for a share of first place in the Pool A standings with Laura Walker and Kirk Muyres.
+Homan and Bottcher started strong with four points in the first and third ends to improve to 4-0 and hand Walker and Muyres their first loss of the event.

-Homan and Bottcher scored one in the fifth end to take a 4-3 lead, then blew open what was initially a close game with steals of one in the sixth and two in the seventh.
+Walker and Muyres fell into a tie for second at 3-1 with Brittany Tran and Rylan Kleiter.

 The top three teams from each pool will advance to the playoffs starting Thursday.
 The final is set for Saturday.